audrasmi/RFFLSCAD/math.scad.md

 - compare\_vals(a, b);

 **Description**:
 Compares two values.
-If types don't match, then undef < boolean < scalar < string < list
 Lists are compared recursively.

 Argument        | What it does
 --------------- | ------------------------------